The Mississippi Teaching and Certification Resource

 Answer: Becoming an elementary teacher in Mississippi requires licensure through the state.
 To get the initial license, you must have a bachelor’s degree and have taken approved teacher preparation coursework.
-You must also participate in elementary student teaching and student mentoring.
-You must pass a criminal background check.
+You must also participate in elementary student teaching and student mentoring before qualifying for a renewable five-year license.

 Question: Is there a teacher shortage in Mississippi?

 Answer: Yes.
 According to the US Department of Education’s Teacher Shortage Areas report, many school districts in Mississippi reported general teacher shortages, as well as statewide shortages in math, science, special education, and world languages for the 2021-22 school year.5 For this reason, Mississippi may be a good state to be a teacher.

 Question: How much do teachers make in Mississippi?

 Answer: Mississippi teachers earn average annual salaries of around $45,800 (for elementary, middle, and high school teachers excluding special education and career/technical education).4 Factors that may affect teacher salaries include school district, teacher experience and education, and grade level taught.

 1. Mississippi Department of Education: https://www.mdek12.org/OEL